 Oh wedding showers.
 For something that involves all of my favorite activities—parties, booze, and games—I don’t know how we’ve managed to make them so un-fun.
 Maybe it’s the forced awkwardness of all those wedding games.
-Or the assumption that everyone is an extrovert.
+Or the assumption that everyone is an extrovert (and the awkwardness of all those wedding games).
 Because if I’m at a party with both my mother-in-law and my aunts and my best friends from college, there’s nothing I love more than the wink-wink-nudge-nudge of pseudo-sexy Mad Libs derived from your reaction to opening presents.
 (Yes that’s a real game I have played at a shower before.)

 But the problem with wedding showers isn’t necessarily that there are wedding games (games can be a great way to break the ice, especially with multi-generational guests).
 It’s usually the kinds of games.
 Not that I mind bridal bingo—I’ll put my game face on for anyone I love—but that can’t be the best we can do, right?
 So with that in mind, here are six ideas for wedding games you can play at your shower, that don’t involve an abominable amount of setup, and promise to be fun instead of awkward (and none of them involve toilet paper).